A Country Walk through the City

 You can start your walk in Koterov, a historical village boasting one of the most beautiful and well-preserved village squares in Pilsen.
 Surely, the most interesting part of Koterov is its traditional-style town centre, with its precious reminders of folk architecture.
 In Koterov, you’ll find twelve protected buildings, including the small chapel and the beautiful gymnasium.

-…through Božkov to Lobezský park
+…through Božkov to Lobezský park: MAP

 From Koterov, walk along the river on the Údolím Úslavy (Úslava River Valley) nature trail to Božkov, yet another compelling historical village that’s worth visiting.
 By following the recommended path, you’ll arrive at the Božkov town square, where an array of impressive rural buildings can be seen.
 The Božkov neighbourhood, however, isn’t only interesting thanks to the fact that local liqueur maker Stock produces beloved spirits here (e.g. Fernet).
 You should also check out the jewels that are the protected historical buildings, of which Božkov has twelve, including both a small and large chapel.
 We recommend ending this relaxing walk in Lobezský park, which is a great place to regain your strength.
 The entire walk is 5.5 km long, crosses unchallenging terrain, and can be easily managed by anyone.